In order to understand the child’s needs, primarily we must be acquainted with their nature and origin.

 Psychological needs arise as a need for:

 In addition to physiological needs, there is a psychological need for pleasure in the form of aspiration for self-actualization.
-It is a man’s need to feel the values оf his personality, to receive some kind of recognition as an individual, to feel useful in the environment in the segment of his activities and abilities.
+It is a man’s need to feel the values of his personality, to receive some kind of recognition as an individual, and to feel useful in the environment.
 Real self-actualization is experienced through the achievement of life successes, that fulfill a person with an intimate sense of satisfaction and happiness.